splunk/observability-workshop/content/en/ninja-workshops/1-automatic-discovery/2-petclinic-kubernetes/5-traces/3-spans.md

 While we examine our spans, let's look at several features that you get out of the box without code modifications when using **automatic discovery and configuration** on top of tracing:

-Due to the fact there are several different routes First, in the Waterfall Pane, make sure the `customers-service:SELECT petclinic.owners`  or similar span is selected as shown in the screenshot below:
+First, in the Waterfall Pane, make sure the `customers-service:SELECT petclinic` or similar span is selected as shown in the screenshot below:

 ![DB-query](../../images/db-query.png)

-* The basic latency information is shown as a bar for the instrumented function or call, in our example, it took 6.3 Milliseconds.
+* The basic latency information is shown as a bar for the instrumented function or call, in our example, it took 17.8 Milliseconds.
 * Several similar Spans **(1)**, are only visible if the span is repeated multiple times.
 In this case, there are 10 repeats in our example.
 (You can show/hide them all by clicking on the `10x` and all spans will show in order)
 * **Inferred Services**: Calls made to external systems that are not instrumented, show up as a grey 'inferred' span.
 The Inferred Service or span in our case here is a call to the Mysql Database `mysql:petclinic SELECT petclinic` **(2)** as shown above our selected span.
 * **Span Tags**: In the Tag Pane, standard tags produced by the automatic discovery and configuration.
 In this case, the span is calling a Database, so it includes the `db.statement` tag **(3)**.
 This tag will hold the DB query statement and is used by the Database call performed during this span.
 This will be used by the DB-Query Performance feature.
 We look at DB-Query Performance in the next section.
-* **Always-on Profiling**: **IF** the system is configured to and has captured Profiling data during a Span life cycle, it will show the number of Call Stacks captured in the Spans timeline (15 Call Stacks for the  `customers-service:SELECT petclinic.owners` Span shown above).
+* **Always-on Profiling**: **IF** the system is configured to and has captured Profiling data during a Span life cycle, it will show the number of Call Stacks captured in the Spans timeline (18 Call Stacks for the `customer-service:GET /owners` Span shown above). **(4)**

 We will look at Profiling in the next section.